 Five types of this condition can be seen but the most common seems to be asymmetric oligoarticular (only one side of the joint is affected, while the other is ok).
 Symmetric polyarthritis indicates that the same joint is affected on both sides of the body.
 The chronic condition cannot be treated on a permanent basis, it can only be managed with lifestyle changes and medicines.

 People generally confuse between Psoriatic arthritis and Rheumatoid arthritis.
-Rheumatoid arthritis usually affects the small joints like hand and wrist.
+Rheumatoid arthritis usually affects small joints like the hand and wrist.
 It usually affects both sides of the body.
-Some people might develop rheumatoid modules, which are bumps which appear under the skin.
+Some people might develop rheumatoid modules, which are bumps that appear under the skin.
 It usually shows up as inflammation in the joints which might subside on rest.
-It also may cause swelling and make the concerned joint warm to touch.
+It also may cause swelling and make the concerned joint warm to the touch.
 The condition should be treated as soon as possible as it can spread to other parts of the body and cause cardiac problems and pose a hazard to the lungs.
 Gentle exercise can help in reducing inflammation and pain.
 It will also improve the flexibility and strength of the joint.

-It is also an autoimmune disease which causes joint pain.
+It is also an autoimmune disease that causes joint pain.
 It also causes swollen and stiff joints along with tenderness and warmth in the affected areas.
 The condition usually affects the knees, toes, ankles, fingers, wrists, and elbows.
 There is no permanent cure for lupus, but the symptoms can be reduced.